Welcome to Vancouver Island

 All 5 species of Pacific salmon migrate along the coast and spawn in the many rivers and streams that flow down to the sea.
 Black bears, Eagles, and the sea wolf all come down to the rivers to gorge on this feast as they get ready to settle in for winter.
 It’s a great time to come to view our rivers.

 This is a vital component of the forest.
-These large animals carry fish away from stream and into the forest where they can enjoy at a slower pace, the sea wolves will only eat the brains from these fish as the rest of the salmon has an element in it that can harm the wolf.
+These animals carry fish away from the stream and into the forest where they can enjoy eating at a slower pace, the sea wolves also feed on salmon but will only eat the brains from these fish.
+Seems the rest of the salmon has an element in it that can harm the wolf.
 After the fish has been chewed upon, the animal will leave the remains, this is quickly broken down by various smaller animals and insects until it is finally absorbed into the land.

-Swimmer, your journeys end is close at hand,
+Swimmer, your journey’s end is close at hand,

 And l thank you.

 For with your passing, you feed the land.

 The waters along the shores of Vancouver Island abound with wildlife.
 Experience an exciting whale watching or grizzly viewing adventure, and encounter pacific gray whales migrating along the outer coast or see humpback and killer whales in the inland waters.
 Thrilling tours can be arranged in most of the small towns that dot the coast and outer islands.

 Over a million birds travel the Pacific Flyway, and many more live here year-round.
 Birding enthusiasts, photographers & the like, eagerly travel here to see the wonders of the avian world.